 The scientific causes of commitment and attachment

-Attachment and lust can be temporary yet joyful, but there is something that keeps you stable as well as exuberant.
+Attachment and lust can be temporary yet joyful, but there is something that keeps you stable as well as exuberant. what are the love hormones?
 The long-term commitment is also a part of love, and according to the science of love, it has some hormones giving rise to it.

 OT has a lot of gravity as it ascertains depth and intensity between lovers.